TmacMai/Guided-Attention-Learning/README.md

 # Guided-Attention-Learning
-Codes for Guided Attention Learning for Multimodal Fusion
+Codes for Guided Attention Learning with Supervised Signals for Multimodal Fusion